nickbash11/raat/README.md

 This is a concept of the dynamic announce mechanism which uses B.A.T.M.A.N. and A.L.F.R.E.D. as a background for spreading and getting static routes between MESH nodes without any other dynamic route protocols.

-The idea was taken from BMX6/BMX7 mesh daemon, which is able to use a global cloud network and share local networks behind them between each other.
-So, I decided to do something like that with batman-adv, but nothing BGP/OLSR addition protocols.
+The idea was taken from BMX6/BMX7/OLSR mesh daemons, which are able to use a global cloud network and share local networks behind them between each other.
+In mesh-specific protocols it is called the HNA (host and network association).

-It uses [UTHASH](https://troydhanson.github.io/uthash/) macros header to implement holding the information about nodes and routes in memory.
+RAAT uses [UTHASH](https://troydhanson.github.io/uthash/) to implement the method to hold the information about nodes and routes.

 ## How it works